pootiam-021/Daily-Goal-Setting-App/README.md

-# Daily-Goal-Setting-App
+# Daily Goal Setting App
-Daily Goal Setting App - with progress tracking
+This project helps users set and track their daily goals effectively.